Using TeamCity for continuous integration with NodeJS and Grunt

 You can think of Grunt as the front-end developer equivalent of a build process as we do as .NET Developers.

-So I recently went through this process and made some detailed notes about how I installed and set up what was needed to get all these apps working nicely with TeamCity.
+So, I recently went through this process and made detailed notes about how I installed and set up what was needed to get all these apps working nicely with TeamCity.

 So here goes: